mbiczo/Notes/stats.rst

 Correlation
 ------------

 Shows relationship between 2 variables.
 A correlation coefficient is between -1 and 1.
 Formally, the correlation coefficent is a measure of linear association, or clustering around a line.
 A score of 0 means loose or no clustering.

+**NOTE:**  Correlation measure association.
+But association is not the same as causation.

 .. image:: /img/stats/Correlation_Ex1.PNG